Municipal elections are held every four years where residents must elect seven Councillors to a four-year term.

 Form 5 – Candidate Information

-Nomination Papers (Forms 4 and 5) can be emailed to firstname.lastname@example.org or you may call ahead of time to drop off any documents to the Returning Officer, or the Deputy Returning Officer.
+Nomination Papers (Forms 4 and 5) can be emailed to firstname.lastname@example.org or you may drop off any documents to the Returning Officer, or the Deputy Returning Officer.
 Any question please contact the Returning Officer at email@example.com or 403-882-3215.

 To be eligible to vote, an elector must be: